How to Support a Friend in Devastating Times

 - “I know what this period represents for you.
 Here are my availabilities this week if you want to be around people.”

-- Send me a text, memes or emojis if that’s what our friendship is about.
+- You can send your friend a text, memes or emojis if that’s what the friendship is about.

 Be available and make sure the person knows

 I wasn’t expecting people to be available for me all the time, but it was hard for me to know if I was being too much.
 I felt insecure about it.
 If you are willing to get a phone call in the middle of the night, if you are willing to have them over for a sleepover or for dinner anytime, if you are willing to sleepover, say it.
 Communicate it clearly and repeat it.
 Seriously, REPEAT IT every month for the next year.

 SOML1: One of the people who helped me greatly was only an acquaintance but his approach was what I needed and we are now very close friends.
 If you care about a person and want to help, communicate it.
 Don’t underestimate what you have to offer.

 SOML2: Even if friends had a reason to not be available for me (work, wedding anniversary, birthday), it never felt as important as the grief I was feeling.
 I was always disappointed/sad/mad/feeling alone when they didn’t show up.
 I couldn’t help it.